 CCI in a few words

-• it focusses on liberating children and their families from poverty and exploitation; and
+- liberating children and their families from poverty and exploitation

 CCI is a member of the Association québécoise des organismes de coopération internationale (AQOCI), of the Comité québécois femmes et développement (CQFD)and of the Coalition québécoise contre les ateliers de misère (CQCAM).
 CCI is intent on playing its role in the construction of more equal and interdependent relations between the peoples.
 It favors interventions which respond to fundamental needs in the areas of health, education and social and community organization.
 It encourages initiatives which integrate fundamental dimensions such as human rights, equality between the sexes, and microfinances as instruments of development.
 In 2010, CCI’s engagement for peace has earned it a nomination as a finalist for the Peace Medal of the YMCAs of Quebec.